nicholaswilde/recipes/docs/desserts/pumpkin-cheesecake.md

 Scrape the batter into the crust and smooth the top.
 Set the pan on a baking sheet.
 Bake for 30 minutes at 350°F, then reduce the oven temperature to 325°F and bake until the edges of the cheesecake are puffed but the center still looks moist and jiggles when the pan is tapped, 10 to 15 minutes more.
-Meanwhile, whisk together until well blended: 1/2 cups sour cream , 1/3 cup packed light brown sugar, and 1 teaspoon vanilla
+Meanwhile, to make the topping, whisk together until well blended: 1/2 cups sour cream , 1/3 cup packed light brown sugar, and 1 teaspoon vanilla

 ### Step 7